Stephen Matoc Dut

-Stephen Matoc Dut (died July 28, 2011) was a South Sudanese politician.
+Stephen Matoc Dut (died 28 July 2011) was a South Sudanese politician.
 He was elected to the Lakes State Legislative Assembly as the SPLM candidate in the Maper constituency with 2,536 votes (83.61%).

-He died July 28, 2011 after falling unconscious at the Legislative Assembly in Rumbek two days earlier.
+He died on 28 July 2011 after falling unconscious at the Legislative Assembly in Rumbek two days earlier.
 He was 40 years old at the time.